yomura/objspacecdn/readme.txt

 === ObjSpace CDN ===
 Contributors: Ipstenu
-Tags: cloud, dreamhost, objspacecdn, cdn
+Tags: cloud, objspace, objspacecdn, cdn
 Requires at least: 3.8
 Tested up to: 4.2
 Stable tag: 0.5.3
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Connect your WordPress install to your DreamHost ObjSpace CDN for supercharged media deployment.
+Connect your WordPress install to your ObjSpace CDN for supercharged media deployment.

 == Description ==

-<em>Note: If you have issues with the plugin, please post in the support forums here.
-Don't open a support ticket at DreamHost or use LiveChat unless it's for setting up ObjSpaceCDN in your Panel.</em>
+<em>Note: If you have issues with the plugin, please post in the support forums here.</em>

+This plugin is a fork of https://wordpress.org/plugins/dreamspeed-cdn/ which has been adapted to work with Yomura's obj.space object store.
+For support please open a ticket via the client portal.

 This plugin automatically copies images, videos, documents, and any other media added through WordPress' media uploader to ObjSpaceCDN.
 It then automatically replaces the URL to each media file with their respective ObjSpaceCDN URL or, if you have configured a CDN Alias, the respective custom URL.
 Image thumbnails are also copied to ObjSpaceCDN and delivered similarly.

 Uploading files directly to ObjSpaceCDN is not supported by this plugin.
 They are uploaded to your server first, via the WordPress media uploader, then copied to ObjSpaceCDN.

-Development happens on <a href="https://github.com/Ipstenu/objspacecdn/">Github</a>.
+Development happens on <a href="https://github.com/yomura/objspacecdn/">Github</a>.
 Issues and Pull Requests welcome.

 = Known Conflicts =